All Episodes

 Two months into the new fiscal year, the number of unaccompanied minors jumping the border and getting caught is at an all-time high.

-More than twice the number at the same point last year.
+So far, the border patrols picked up over 10,500 kids, more than twice the number at the same point last year.

 The number of families trying to cross has also surged.

-A 173% increase over last year.
+More than 12,500 people caught, a 173% increase over last year.

-The surge of Central American women and children began several years ago and peaked in May and June last year, and more than 20,000 were caught.
+The surge of Central American women and children began several years ago and peaked in May and June last year.

-They weren't caught, they were brought in.
+They were brought in.

-Like I don't believe that.
+Like, I don't believe that.

 It's all part of a desired plan.